Movie Reviews

 ★ ★ ½

-Whereas I really dug Season 4 of Better Call Saul, and burned through the blu-rays in no time flat, El Camino: A Breaking Bad Movie is more toward the middle, as far as informal ratings go.
+Whereas I really dug Season 4 of Better Call Saul, and burned through the Blu-rays in no time flat, El Camino: A Breaking Bad Movie is more toward the middle, as far as informal ratings go.
 Somehow I was expecting more thrills, or laughs, or...something.
 Instead it has a tendency to be kind of sad, for the most part.
 There's just a heavy component of reliving past trauma looming over the proceedings, and the flashbacks, which don't always tell us something we don't already know, eat up a lot of space.
 The stint with Jack's gang toward the end of Breaking Bad was my least favorite part of the show, so to get a retread of it here, and see more and more examples of Jesse's suffering at their hands, pushes this epilogue's luck a bit.

 It's still reasonably entertaining.
 Robert Forster is cool, and I like the reference to Appleton, WI.
 Most people who enjoyed Breaking Bad probably won't mind it, if I had to guess.
 But El Camino still could've been more gripping somehow.
 And as far as movies go, it's not quite necessary, given the minimal character development put forth, and the fact that this ends on a similar note to the final episode, minus the more explosive climax and ensuing ambiguity (which this movie more or less puts to rest).